 About the Study

-The Wisconsin Department of Transportation is conducting a study on the I-794 Lake Interchange corridor, in partnership with the Federal Highway Administration, and in close coordination with the City of Milwaukee and Milwaukee County.
+The Wisconsin Department of Transportation is conducting a study on the I-794 Lake Interchange corridor, in partnership with the Federal Highway Administration, and in close coordination with the city of Milwaukee and Milwaukee County.
 WisDOT’s collaborative and comprehensive process includes assessing the needs and priorities, gathering and analyzing data, evaluating a range of alternatives, and engaging with the public to determine the best transportation solution on this important corridor.

 Draft Purpose and Need